Chart Color Schemes

 Health performance in Halekulani is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Halekulani faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial, affecting various age cohorts.
-Private health cover is extremely low at approximately 46% of the total population (~1,290 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Halekulani faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across various health conditions impacting both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population, around 1,290 people, compared to Greater Sydney's 59.9%.

+Nationally, the average private health cover is 55.7%.
 The most common medical conditions are arthritis (13.9%) and mental health issues (10.6%).
-Conversely, 53.5% of residents report no medical ailments, lower than Greater Sydney's 74.6%.
+Approximately 53.5% of residents claim to be completely clear of medical ailments, compared to Greater Sydney's 74.6%.
 Working-age population health challenges include elevated chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over at 32.1%, compared to Greater Sydney's 15.4%.
-Senior health outcomes present some challenges, generally in line with national rankings.
+Halekulani has a higher proportion of seniors, with 32.7% aged 65 and over (914 people), compared to Greater Sydney's 15.4%.
+Health outcomes among seniors present some challenges, generally in line with national rankings for the general population.

 Frequently Asked Questions - Health